PMheart/macOS-SIP-Opengated/README.md

 ./openGate.sh
 ```

 Also.
-You can uninstall this by:
+You can uninstall what the script did by:
 ``` sh
 ./openGate.sh -u
 ```